Almond Butter Banana Bread

 Instructions

-- Preheat the oven to 350°F. Line a 1-pound loaf pan with parchment paper, letting it fold over the sides for easier removal.
+- Preheat the oven to 350°F. Line a 1-pound loaf pan with parchment paper, letting it fold over the sides for easier removal (or use a good nonstick pan).

-- In the bowl of a stand mixer fitted with the paddle attachment, add the butter and light brown sugar and mix on low until combined and there are no chunks of butter.
-(Or you can use a hand mixer or just a bowl with a a spatula).
+- In a large mixing bowl, add the butter and light brown sugar and mix on low until combined and there are no chunks of butter.

-- Add the bananas, heavy whipping cream, eggs, and almond butter, and mix on low until combined.
-Add flour, baking powder, cinnamon, baking powder, and sea salt into the mixing bowl in that order.
-Mix on low until combined.
+- Add the dry ingredients: flour, baking powder, cinnamon, baking powder, and sea salt into the mixing bowl in that order.

 Video